Updated: Mar 11

 Title: Robert Louis Stevenson in Samoa

 Available in Hardback, Paperback, and also e-book

 I have been inspired by both the Stevenson family (lighthouses) and Robert Louis Stevenson with his stories.
 Living in Edinburgh being drawn to find out more about the "nomadic Scot" which I can relate to on so many levels.

 Almost every adult and child is familiar with his Treasure Island, but fewer know that Robert Louis Stevenson lived out his last years on a similarly remote island.

-In 1890 Stevenson settled in Upolu, an island in the Samoan archipelago, after two years sailing around the South Pacific.
+In 1890 Stevenson settled in Upolu, an island in the Samoan archipelago, after two years of sailing around the South Pacific.
 He was given the name Tusitala - Teller of Tales.

 Joseph Farrell's pioneering account is filled with descriptive biographical studies giving weight to Samoa and the Samoans - their culture, their manners, their history - as to the way of life and work of Stevenson himself.
-The book brings to life the full complexity of Samoa and the political situation that Stevenson and his family embraced and made a long lasting and generous contribution to its cause can be greatly appreciated.
+The book brings to life the full complexity of Samoa and the political situation that Stevenson and his family embraced and made a long-lasting and generous contribution to its cause can be greatly appreciated.